FREQUENTLY ASKED QUESTIONS (FAQ’s):

 Q. Will I be Entitled to Custody and Parenting Time?

 A. In most instances, courts favor joint legal custody.
 There is even a movement towards joint physical custody.
 Joint legal custody involves the ability to make important decisions in a child’s life and physical custody addresses who will more often be providing daily care to the child.
 These cases are particularly fact-sensitive, but courts almost always favor parenting time for both parents unless same would be detrimental to the best interests of the parties’ child.
+Although custody and parenting time are generally not impacted by business ownership (and are written about more extensively in my first book, Happily EVEN After, the amount of time one spends out of the home and out building the business may impact custody claims.
+Likewise, the flexibility of business ownership may allow for additional parenting time or custody.

 Q. How is Child Support Calculated?

 A. New Jersey utilizes “Child Support Guidelines,” a type of algorithm that provides a weekly child support obligation based on various factors including the incomes (imputed or real) of the parties, the amount of overnights each parent exercises with the children, the number of children, and the children’s age.
+It is more difficult to impute income or calculate income in a business as it requires an analysis of reasonable business expenses.
+The same is true for formulating an appropriate alimony obligation.

 Q. How Do I Know if I am Entitled to Alimony or if I have an Alimony Obligation?